Portishead, Somerset: Physical geography

 Denny Island is a small rocky island of 0.6 acre, with scrub vegetation, approximately three miles north of Portishead.
 Its rocky southern foreshore marks the boundary between England and Wales, but the island itself is reckoned administratively to Monmouthshire, Wales.
 The tidal rise and fall in the Severn Estuary and Bristol Channel can be as great as 49 ft, second only to Bay of Fundy in Eastern Canada.
 There has been concern about pollution levels from industrial areas in Wales and at the eastern end of the Bristol Channel; however, this tends to be diluted by the Atlantic waters.
 There are measurable levels of chemical pollutants, but little is known about their effects.
 Of particular concern are the levels of cadmium and to a lesser degree residual pesticides and hydrocarbons.

 Portishead Pier to Black Nore SSSI is a 177 acre geological Site of Special Scientific Interest notified in 1952.
 The Portishead Pier Section is made up of alluvial sandstones, the best exposure of Upper Carboniferous rocks in the Avonmouth Coalfield.
 The cliff and foreshore exposures around Portishead Point provide important exposures of geological structures formed during the Variscan mountain building episode in the Carboniferous Period of geological history.
 Also included are important exposures of the Devonian sequence that yield several species of fossil fish.
 Holoptychius scales are the most abundant fossils, but teeth scales of other species are also relatively common.
 Notably amongst the collection from this bed are plates of arthrodires, including Groenlandaspis.
 Eastwood and Battery Point Local Nature Reserve is a 9 ha woodland containing Yew, Maple, Dogs mercury and beech.

 The Lake Grounds area, built in the early 20th century around an artificial lake, is the town's main park.
 Adjacent to the beach and esplanade is a 100-year-old artificial lake, and a cricket pitch surrounded by sloping lawns interspersed with specimen trees.
-One of the UK's few surviving outdoor swimming pools is situated on the shore next to the lake grounds and is open during the summer months.
-In 2009, the outdoor pool was renovated by a team filming for the American TV programme Ty's Great British Adventure.
+Portishead Open Air Pool, one of the UK's few surviving outdoor swimming pools, is situated on the shore next to the lake grounds and is open during the summer months.
+In 2009, the outdoor pool was renovated by a team filming for the American TV programme Ty Pennington's Great British Adventure.
 Above the lake grounds is Battery Point, where a gun battery was sited to protect the Severn Estuary from invasion.